Mehdi-Aq/Banking-System-Laravel/README.md

 ###### USER INTERFACE DESIGN
 - User Interface Design will be controlled by blade.php scripts that can be located inside the Views folder\*
-### PRODUCT DESIGN SPECIFICATION APPROVAL
-The undersigned acknowledge they have reviewed the FAYM Bank Project Specification document and agree with the approach it presents.
-Any changes to this Requirements Definition will be coordinated with and approved by the undersigned or their designated representatives.

 #### Appendix A: References